Reading Preferences

 Thingo(choking back tears): I’m not expecting anything from you, Dad.
 I’m doing what I need to do.

-father looks at me with a look of cold disappointment, and steps aside to let me pass.
-As l walk out the door, l feel the weight of my family’s disapproval, but l also feel a rush of excitement.
+father looks at me with a look of cold disappointment, and steps aside to let me pass. l walk out the door feeling the weight of my family’s disapproval, but l also feel a rush of excitement.
+Outside, the sun was setting, painting the sky with streaks of pink and orange.
+Guess this is it.... l , Thingoluhle going against my father's wishes .